RoboEMR/DragonAdvancedScripting/README.md

 Goals:

-- Create a Library of the most useful automation tools for saving time in Epic
+- Create an Open Source Library of the most useful automation tools for saving time in Epic
 - Evolve these tools with the help of the group to be the most reliable Library available
 - Help users who are stuck with a specific automation problem find the best solution to meet their needs
 - Grow the community of super cool people who are excited about EMR automation